Faiga91/ViT-FlexibleHeads/README.md

 ## Install Dependencies
+- Install PyTorch from the official website [here](https://pytorch.org/get-started/locally/)

-Detectron2 is the primary dependency for this project.
+- Detectron2 is the primary dependency for this project.
 Follow the steps below to install it:

 1. You can install Detectron2 either from source or via pip.
 2. To address most of the future warnings, you can use our custom fork by running the following command: